-In addition to the fact that homeschool parents would have been required to begin formally educating their child at age 6, there were more concerns about House Bill 1283.
+In addition to the fact that homeschool parents will be required to begin formally educating their child at age 6, there were more concerns about House Bill 1283-S.

 According to the 2005 NAEP test scores, children from states that have low compulsory attendance ages (5-6) did not score any higher than children from the other states, and in some subjects their average was actually lower.

 Many education experts have concluded that beginning a child's formal education too early may actually result in burnout and poor scholastic performance later.

 Lowering the compulsory attendance age erodes the authority of parents who are in the best position to determine when their child's formal education should begin.